ncphillips/truecoders.io/_coders/grant-berryman.markdown

   position: Tech Manager
   start_date: 2009-06-01 01:00:00 -05:00
   end_date: 2010-01-01 00:00:00 -06:00
+  body: |-
-  body: "* Designed, installed, maintained and ran a top-notch audio and lighting
-    system for 1000 capacity venue, also was Front of House engineer, Monitor engineer
+    Designed, installed, maintained and ran a top-notch audio and lighting system for 1000 capacity venue, also was Front of House engineer, Monitor engineer:

-    \n* Trained, supervised, managed and scheduled six tech employees\n* Responsible for on-site production and coordination of shows, stage managing\n* Worked with national acts like The Derek Trucks Band, Blues Traveler, Silversun Pickups"
+    * Trained, supervised, managed and scheduled six tech employees
+    * Responsible for on-site production and coordination of shows, stage managing
+    * Worked with national acts like The Derek Trucks Band, Blues Traveler, Silversun Pickups
 education:
 - institution: Middle Tennessee State University
   area: Bachelor of Science Degree in Recording Industry